heliosen-18/Hyelanis/Hyelanis Places/Bastion Reach/Dunster Downs/Squall's End.md

 ### A few NPCs:

 - Wynna: Female Human Merchant, Neutral.
 Wynna has a narrow face, with black hair and grey eyes.
 She wears sturdy clothing and carries a long knife.
 Wynna has an animal companion, a ginger ferret named Eotall.
 - Arner: Male Dwarf Thief, Neutral.
 Arner has a narrow face, with tangled white hair and light hazel eyes.
 He wears leather armor and wields a short sword and dagger.
-Arner seeks revenge against the thieves' guild which left him to hang.
+Arner seeks revenge against the thieves' guild ([[The Shadowed Covenant]]) which left him to hang.
 - Gytha: Female Human Craftsman, Evil.
 Gytha is haughty in bearing, with long black hair and amber eyes.
 She wears travel-stained clothing and a wide-brimmed hat.
-Gytha was raised by cultists of the Emperor of Evil.
+Gytha was raised by cultists of the ([[Rift Reavers).
 - Alfled: Male Human Servant, Neutral.
 Alfled has auburn hair and grey eyes.
 He wears modest garments and several pouches hang from his belt.
 Alfled is cynical and foolish.
 - Maly Wyarde: Female Human Alchemist, Neutral.
 Maly has silver hair and soft brown eyes, and a small mouth.
 She wears well-made clothing and a feathered hat.
 Maly has an animal companion, a red fox named Edwam.